seek4science/seek-documentation/contributing.md

 ---
-title: contributing
+title: Contributing
-layout: page
+layout: page-ett
+sidebar: about
+permalink: /contributing
 ---

-# Contributing

 We welcome many contributions to our [SEEK software](https://seek4science.org), these Documentation pages and our [FAIRDOM](https://fair-dom.org) project in general.